Cambium Networks: Typical setup

 A typical Canopy setup consists of a cluster of up to six co-located standard access points (AP), each with a 60 degree horizontal beamwidth antenna, to achieve 360 degree coverage.
 The most commonly used APs are available in 120, 180, or 360 degree models for site-based coverage, thus decreasing the number of APs needed on a tower.
 Also included would be one or more backhauls or otherwise out-of-band links (to carry data to/from other network occasions) and a Cluster Management Module (CMM) to provide power and synchronization to each Canopy AP or Backhaul Module (BM).

 Customers of the system receive service through subscriber modules (SM) aimed towards the AP.
 The SMs should be mounted on the highest point of a building to get a reliable connection; otherwise, Fresnel zone obstruction will weaken the signal.
 Under ideal operating conditions, the system can communicate over distances of 3.5 to 15 mi depending on the frequency using equipment with integrated antennas.
 Network operators can opt to install reflector dishes or Stinger antennas or to use Canopy models that accept external antennas at one or both ends of the link to increase coverage distance.

 Most Canopy equipment receives its power using Power over Ethernet, however, none of its standards comply with IEEE 802.3af.
 A customer can query the status of their SM by viewing URL 169.254.1.1/main.cgi with a web browser (unless the network operator uses a different IP address or has put the subscriber in a VLAN.

 In general, the 900 MHz version is more effective for use in outlying areas because of its ability to penetrate trees.
 However, it requires careful installation because of the easy propagation of interference on that band.
 Other frequencies currently available are 2.4 GHz, 5.2 GHz, 5.4 GHz, and 5.7 GHz.

 Comparison with other wireless networking systems

-While Cambium offers products that support the Wi-Fi protocols (mostly the cnPilot range and the products from their Xirrus acquisition), most of their outdoor, long-range products function exclusively with the proprietary TDMA Canopy or Cambium protocols on custom FPGA code.
+While Cambium offers products that support the Wi-Fi protocols (mostly the cnPilot range and the products from its Xirrus acquisition), most of its outdoor, long-range products function exclusively with the proprietary TDMA Canopy or Cambium protocols on custom FPGA code.
 These are heavily optimized for GPS synchronization, frequency re-use, low latency and long distances / high interference survival.

 The versions of this protocol include: